 Joining the Plan is easy.
-We'll provide you with an enrolment package and a guide from Canada Life that explains how you have been enrolled and what actions you need to take to enrol as a member of the Plan.
+We'll provide you with an enrolment package that explains how you have been enrolled and what actions you need to take as a member of the Plan.
 It has information to help you plan for your retirement.